 Correcting Symmastia With Breast Revision

 Breast revision to correct symmastia involves creating new pockets for the breast implants.
-If the implants were placed above the pectoral muscles during the primary breast augmentation, the new implants will be placed below the pectoral muscles.
+If the implants were placed above the pectoral muscles during the primary breast augmentation, the new implants will be placed below the pectoral muscles to fix the symmastia.

-There are a couple of options for symmastia repair when the implants were initially placed beneath the pectoral muscles.
+There are a couple of options for symmastia repair when the original implants were initially placed beneath the pectoral muscles.
 New pockets can be created above the muscles, or the same implant pockets can be used for new implants, and the cleavage area can be repaired.
 In this case, part of the implant pocket is used to reattach the breast tissue and muscles to the sternum.
-Tissue grafting is another option for revision that is very effective but is more costly than using the existing pocket.
+Tissue grafting is another very effective revision option but is more costly than using the existing pocket.